PavlinPenev/SoftUni-Web/Store-Ge.Web/README.md

   Now let's see the app documentation.
 </pre>

+Link to the web app: https://store-ge.web.app/

 Product Documentation
 ==========================================
 ### Application Flow
-    When the user starts the app he's redirected to the home page.
+    When you start the app you are being redirected to the home page.
-    The user scrolls and he'll see cards which describe the app main functionality.
+    There you'll see cards which describe the app main functionality.
   <p>
     <img height="300em" src="https://i.ibb.co/4d2kLzc/home-page-screen.jpg"></img>
     <img height="300em" src="https://i.ibb.co/stsBYr7/home-page-screen-scrolled.jpg"></img>
   </p>
     <pre>
     The three buttons on the right side of the navbar are:
-    1. The home button leads the user to the home page if not logged.
+    1. The home button leads you to the home page if not logged.
-       If he's logged depending on his role(Admin or Cashier) he gets redirected respectively to the dashboard or sales page.
+       If you're logged, depending on your role(Admin or Cashier), you're getting redirected respectively to the dashboard or sales page.
     2. The login button leads to the login page.
     3. The register button leads to the register page.(duh!)
     </pre>